thspencer/pytivo-video-mgr2/README.txt

 you need to specify "pytivox.sep=/".
 Otherwise, vidmgr will happily send its requests to pytivo using a backslash in the paths and this will cause pytivo to choke.

+You can provide local configuration files to change behavior for a particular directory and its complete subtree.
+In any of your share directories, you can create a file names ".vidmgr.ini" and put local changes into it.
+These changes will override the config.ini file in that directory and in all subdirectories below that point.
+You can only do this with a subset of configuration parameters:

+	deleteallowed		changes whether delete are allowed in this directory.
+For example, I have deleteallowed = false everywhere, but I have it set to true in my podcasts directory - otherwise these directories quickly become cluttered

+	sort				change the algorithm for constructing sort keys for this directory.
+For episodic shows you might want to sort on episode number (epnum) and for non-episodic shows, you might want to sort on title (normal)

+	display				change the algorithm for constructing test that is displayed on the TV

 =======================================================================================================

 Usage